akka/alpakka/docs/src/main/paradox/cassandra.md

 Java
 : @@snip ($alpakka$/cassandra/src/test/java/akka/stream/alpakka/cassandra/javadsl/CassandraSourceTest.java) { #run-flow }

+### Flow with passthrough and unlogged batching Usage

+Use this when most of the elements in the stream share the same partition key.

+Cassandra unlogged batches that share the same partition key will only resolve to one write internally in Cassandra, boosting write performance.

+**Be aware that this stage does not preserve the upstream order!**

+For this example we will define a class that model the data to be inserted

+Scala
+: @@snip ($alpakka$/cassandra/src/test/scala/akka/stream/alpakka/cassandra/scaladsl/CassandraSourceSpec.scala) { #element-to-insert }

+Java
+: @@snip ($alpakka$/cassandra/src/test/java/akka/stream/alpakka/cassandra/javadsl/CassandraSourceTest.java) { #element-to-insert }

+Let's create a Cassandra Prepared statement with a query that we want to execute.

+Scala
+: @@snip ($alpakka$/cassandra/src/test/scala/akka/stream/alpakka/cassandra/scaladsl/CassandraSourceSpec.scala) { #prepared-statement-batching-flow }

+Java
+: @@snip ($alpakka$/cassandra/src/test/java/akka/stream/alpakka/cassandra/javadsl/CassandraSourceTest.java) { #prepared-statement-batching-flow }

+Now we need to create a 'statement binder', this is just a function to bind to the prepared statement.
+In this example we are using a class.

+Scala
+: @@snip ($alpakka$/cassandra/src/test/scala/akka/stream/alpakka/cassandra/scaladsl/CassandraSourceSpec.scala) { #statement-binder-batching-flow }

+Java
+: @@snip ($alpakka$/cassandra/src/test/java/akka/stream/alpakka/cassandra/javadsl/CassandraSourceTest.java) { #statement-binder-batching-flow }

+You can define the amount of grouped elements, in this case we will use the default ones:

+Scala
+: @@snip ($alpakka$/cassandra/src/test/scala/akka/stream/alpakka/cassandra/scaladsl/CassandraSourceSpec.scala) { #settings-batching-flow }

+Java
+: @@snip ($alpakka$/cassandra/src/test/java/akka/stream/alpakka/cassandra/javadsl/CassandraSourceTest.java) { #settings-batching-flow }

+We run the stream persisting the elements to C* and finally folding them using a ```Sink.fold```.
+The function T => K has to extract the Cassandra partition key from your class.

+Scala
+: @@snip ($alpakka$/cassandra/src/test/scala/akka/stream/alpakka/cassandra/scaladsl/CassandraSourceSpec.scala) { #run-batching-flow }

+Java
+: @@snip ($alpakka$/cassandra/src/test/java/akka/stream/alpakka/cassandra/javadsl/CassandraSourceTest.java) { #run-batching-flow }

 ### Sink Usage

 Let's create a Cassandra Prepared statement with a query that we want to execute.